Florence, Italy

 When we asked people what advice they would give someone preparing to move to Florence, they said:

 "Join the expat groups online and read or connect with anyone who has lived in the area you choose.
 I visited Italy two years prior to find the city that suited my needs and personality.
 You have to narrow down what is important to you, city or country life.
-Also find a place you can easily catch a train from and has bus service," wrote one member in Florence.
+Also find a place you can easily catch a train from and has bus service," remarked one expat living in Florence, Italy.

 How do I find a place to live in Florence?